Yin Jiao (deity): Investiture of the Gods

 In Investiture of the Gods, Yin Jiao is the crown prince of Shang dynasty.
 For killing Jiang Huan to avenge the death of their mother, Queen Consort Jiang, he and his brother Yin Hong were sentenced to execution, and were only saved when the passing immortal sages Guang Chengzi and Chijingzi saw what was happening and summoned a tornado to sow confusion while they stole the princes, taking them as their students.
 Guang Chengzi took Yin Jao while Chijingzi took Yin Hong.
 After several decades of studying, when Yin Hong was strong enough, Guang Chengzi gave him the Fantian Yin along with some other weapons and asked Yin Jiao to help Jiang Ziya and King Wu of Zhou.
-However, the way to the camp of King Wu's army, Yin Jiao met the evil Shen Gongbao, who persuaded him to help King Zhou to fight against King Wu, and protect the country of Shang.
+However, on the way to the camp of King Wu's army, Yin Jiao met the evil Shen Gongbao, who persuaded him to help King Zhou to fight against King Wu, and protect the country of Shang.
 Having no social experience, Yin Jiao accepted Shen Gongbao's suggestion and fought against King Wu's army, contrary to his teacher Guang Chengzi's will.
 Ultimately he is defeated by Guang Chengzi and Jiang Ziya, and killed by Wu Ji.
 Jiang Ziya later enshrines him as the god of Tai Sui and part of 60 Gods.